Higher Solovay Models: Regularity Properties

 In the classical case, it is provable that if $L(\mathbb R)^M$ is a Solovay model over $V$, then every subset of the reals in $L(\mathbb R)^M$ is Lebesgue measurable, has the Baire and the perfect set properties, and satisfies many other nice regular behaviours.

 We now establish an analogous result for the $\kappa$-Solovay model.
 To this end, we first introduce the higher analogues of the perfect set property and the Baire property in this new setting.
-In contrast, a version of Lebesgue measurability for $\kappa$-reals cannot be defined, as shown by Agostini, Barrera, and Dimonte in \cite{ABD}.
+In contrast, recent work by Agostini, Barrera and Dimonte (in \cite{ABD}) might show that a version ofLebesgue measurability for $\kappa$-reals might be unfeasible.

 Classical Descriptive Set Theory (of which a great textbook is \cite{Kec}) studies the properties of definable subsets of Polish spaces, with the real line \(\mathbb{R}\), the Baire space $\omega^\omega$ and the Cantor space $2^\omega$ serving as paradigmatic examples.
 A number of results in the field show that simply definable sets, such as Borel or analytic sets, exhibit a rich and well-structured canonical theory.